Why Learn to Swim?

 It’s great for mental health.
 Studies have shown swimming improves psychological well being.
 Female swimmers in particular have been shown to experience significantly less tension, depression and anger after exercising than before.

 It’s a fun activity.
-Pools offer all types of sessions such as aqua aerobics or gym-style programmes for the pool using British Gas Swimfit.
+Pools offer all types of sessions such as aqua aerobics or gym-style programmes for the pool - to find your local pool - Pool Finder

 It’s the only sport that can save your life.
 Over 400 people drown in the UK every year and it is the third most common cause of accidental death in children.